Sebacidoides/BenthicForaminifera_PorePatterns_SEP/README.md

   - **Requirements**: To run the scripts and use the macros provided in this repository, you will need the following software and packages installed:

-      - **Python**: Ensure you have Python 3.7 or later installed.
+      - **Python**: Ensure you have installed Python 3.7 or later.
 You can download it from [anaconda.com](https://www.anaconda.com/download).

       - **Python Packages**: Install the necessary packages using pip.
 You can do this by running the following command in your terminal: